yf727/ML-for-classification/README.md

 # Machine Learning models

-The models included in this note are:
+The models implemented or demonstrated in this repo includes:

 1. Naive Bayes
 2. K Nearest Neighbors